ak0411/mrkdwn/README.md

-# mark-it-down
+# Mrkdwn

-An Electron application with React and TypeScript
+A note-taking app with markdown support.

 ## Recommended IDE Setup